-Teacher Name:
+Student Name: leacher Name:

 Year:

 Unit of Work:

 Due date: Distribution date:

 Weighting:

+Outcomes to be ## Outcome

-Outcomes to be assessed: #.# Outcome #.# Outcome
+Outcomes to be #.#

+assessed:#.# Outcome

+Learning Success can:

-Learning Intentions Success I can: Criteria ☑ ☑ ☑
+Intentions Criteria ☑

+Intentions

-Method of Submission:
+Method of

+Submission:

-PCC Learning Framework Stage 4 Engagem Stage 6 Enterprise Skills □ Practical knowledge □ Collaboration □ Accessibility □ Curiosity □ Interdisciplinarity □ Resilience □ Open-mindedness □ Practical knowledge □ Independence □ Teamwork □ Self-direction □ Learner-connected communities □ Reflection □ Mobilised knowledg √skills □ Interpersonal skills □ Empathy □ Responsib, □ Passion □ Practical knowledge □ Collaboration □ Teamwork □ Learnability □ Critical thinking skills □ Innovation □ Independence □ Initiative □ Technology □ Reliability □ Communication Description of the task: ☐ Mobilised knowledg √skills ☐ Interpersonal skills ☐ Empathy ☐ Responsih ̈, on of the task] .earning Materials djusted learning materials - non negotiab ole!]
+PCC Learning Framework Stage 4 Engagement Stage 5 Empowerment Stage 6 Enterprise Skills Practical knowledge Collaboration Accessibility Curiosity Interdisciplinarity Resilience Open-mindedness □ Practical knowledge □ Independence □ Teamwork □ Self-direction □ Learner-connected communities □ Reflection □ Mobilised knowledge/skills □ Interpersonal skills □ Empathy □ Responsibility □ Passion □ Practical knowledge □ Collaboration □ Teamwork □ Learnability □ Critical thinking skills □ Innovation □ Independence □ Initiative □ Technology □ Reliability □ Communication Step-by-Step Guide [If necessary, include a step-by-stc or juide for completion of the task] Addition at Learning Materials [Input links to adjurted learning materials - non negotiable!]

 Declaration of Originality: Upon signing submission/completion of the task with their teacher, the student declares that the planning, development, content and presentation of this task is essentially their own work (except for limited material, if any, drawn from acknowledged sources) and has not been copied from any other person's work.
 By completing this task, and the completion of 'All my own work' NESA modules (Yr 11 & 12) and stated in the Penola Assessment Handbook (Yr 10-12), the student understands that malpractice/cheating may jeopardise their HSC/Prelim HSC/RoSA results.
 Computer / Printer malfunctions are not considered a valid excuse for non-submission of a Task

 Core Catholic Values

 Courage Compassion Integrity Норе

-Living morally and striving to alleviate suffering God's Presence in the Whole World Reconciliation Community and Common Good □ Community and Common Good □ Search for Truth and Wisdom □ Hope and Resurrection □ Reconciliation □ Positive View of Life □ Reconciliation □ Search for Truth and Wisdom □ Living morally and striving to alleviate suffering □ Hope and Resurrection □ Positive View of Life □ Reconciliation □ God's Presence in the Whole World
+Living morally and striving to alleviate suffering God's Presence in the Whole World Reconciliation Community and Common Good □ Community and Common Good □ Search for Truth and Wisdom □ Hope and Resurrection □ Reconciliation □ Positive View of Life □ Reconciliation □ Search for Truth and Wisdom □ Living morally and striving to alleviate suffering Hope and Resurrection Positive View of Life Reconciliation God's Presence in the Whole World

-Religious Education & Mission Ha.
-1000
+Religious Education 8 & Mission Handbook